RPegoud/Jax-Party/README.md

 if __name__ == "__main__":
     >> register_JaxParty()
-    hydra_entry_point() # this line runs fetches the hydra config and runs the experiment
+    hydra_entry_point() # this line runs fetches the hydra config and runs the experiment aggregate_outputs(alg_name="ff_ippo") # aggregates all the results and checkpoints in a single folder indexed by timestamp
 ```

 ## 🚀 How to run an experiment: